OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2009.md

 ## Health, Diet, and Supplements

-- Inflammation and tiredness experienced by Laura are due to both attack and increased **detoxing**.
 - "Keep flushing" suggests continuation of detox process.
 - EFT is described as a "keep busy" activity that focuses attention, but is counter to the presented program's purpose.